jyotiprakash231/javaExamples/README.md

-# javaExamples
-This repo is for java basic examples.
+This repo is for my learning purpose.
+It contains all the simple java programs.